EduardGomezEscandell/ConsoleChess/README.md

 This project is a work in progress.

 So far the program can:
-- Compute simple moves for all pieces
+- Compute generic moves
+- Disallow moving the king into check
 - Display the board on console
+- Parse a move in algebraic input notation
+- Validate if a player is in check

 Short-term goals:
-- Validate if a player is in check
+- Implement missing movement rules:
   - Invalidate moves that put a player in check (pins)
-- Implement castling rules
+  - Castling
-- Implement en passant
+  - En passant
+  - Double square move for pawns
-- Implement algebraic notation IO
+- Output a move in algebraic notation
 - Check for end-game conditions:
   - Stalemate
   - Checkmate